 Portrait

 Joined Carpenter Technology’s board in 2019

 Dr. Acoff is the Dean of the School of Engineering and Professor of Mechanical Engineering at the University of Mississippi, a position she has held since July 2023.
 From 2014 through June 2023, Dr. Acoff was the Associate Dean for Undergraduate and Graduate Programs and Professor of Metallurgical Engineering at The University of Alabama, where she served nearly 30 years on the faculty in the College of Engineering and in various administrative positions.
+She is the 2025 Vice President of The Minerals, Metals & Materials Society (TMS) and will be the 2026 TMS President.
 She received a Doctor of Philosophy in Materials Engineering and holds graduate and undergraduate degrees in the same field.
 All degrees were earned at the University of Alabama at Birmingham.

-Dr. Acoff also serves on the Board of Trustees for the Four Little Girls Memorial Fund, the Board of Directors of The Minerals, Metals & Materials Society (TMS), and has been elected to the 2025-2028 TMS Presidential Cycle.
+Dr. Acoff also serves on the TMS Board of Directors and on the Board of Trustees for the Four Little Girls Memorial Fund.
 She holds multiple awards, honors, and publications.

+Portrait